 Can I Watch MTV on Roku, Fire TV, Apple TV, or Chromecast?

 Do you think we’d write a whole article on how to watch MTV without cable and never tell you how to watch it on your big screen?
 Come on, now, this isn’t Punk’d (okay, we know that show went off the air a long time ago).
 DirecTV Now and Sling TV both make it easy to watch MTV without cable on your big screen, because they both work on each of these platforms: Roku, Fire TV, Apple TV, and Chromecast.
-Philo isn’t quite as cooperative: of the major streaming platforms, Philo is currently only available on Roku.
-But the good news is that Philo is still growing and improving at this stage, so there’s every reason to believe that we might see more robust platform support in the near future.
+Philo isn’t quite as cooperative, but it has some great platform support nonetheless.
+Here’s what you need to know.

 All in all, there are a ton of different ways to watch MTV without cable.
 So scroll up, sign up for some free trials, unlock some MTV live streams, and say goodbye to cable for good!
 It’s never been easier.